 For optimal pedaling, you need proper leg extension for power and efficiency.
 A saddle positioned for optimal pedaling, however, is generally too high for some riders to descend comfortably on steep or technical terrain.
 A lowered saddle is out of the way, allowing you to easily maneuver the bike around beneath you.
 Droppers work best for riders who plan to descend aggressively on their bikes and don't mind carrying the extra weight.

 Dropper posts take a lot of abuse.
 Used droppers and even some new ones often have a poor reputation for reliability.
 If any sag, stiction, leakage, or other issues are present, then a dropper will need to be serviced or replaced.
 The Pro's Closet inspects and services dropper posts on all pre-owned and Certified Pre-Owned bikes.

-If you have any questions or concerns about fitting one of our Pre-Owned bikes, our Ride Guides are available seven days a week to answer questions and help guide you in your search for the perfect bike.
+If you have any questions or concerns about finding your next gravel or cyclocross bike, our Ride Guides are available seven days a week to answer questions and help guide you in your search for the perfect bike.